VA-DOE-GMR/gems-tools-pro/README.md

 ## Acknowledgments
 GMR tools are written and maintained by Adam J. Link and Jennie Latane.
 Previous iterations of the toolbox contain contributions from the creators of USGS's gems-tools-pro.

+GMR-GeMS-Tools is regularly updated, improved, fixed, and tweaked by Adam J. Link.

 ## [License](https://github.com/VA-DOE-GMR/gems-tools-pro/blob/GMR-changes/LICENSE.md)

+This tool is licensed under Creative Commons CC0 1.0 Universal.

 ## [Disclaimer](https://github.com/VA-DOE-GMR/gems-tools-pro/blob/GMR-changes/DISCLAIMER.md)